kubernetes/kubernetes/docs/devel/api-conventions.md

 * Do not use abbreviations in the API, except where they are extremely commonly used, such as "id", "args", or "stdin".
 * Acronyms should similarly only be used when extremely commonly known.
 All letters in the acronym should have the same case, using the appropriate case for the situation.
 For example, at the beginning of a field name, the acronym should be all lowercase, such as "httpGet".
 Where used as a constant, all letters should be uppercase, such as "TCP" or "UDP".
 * The name of a field referring to another resource of kind `Foo` by name should be called `fooName`.
 The name of a field referring to another resource of kind `Foo` by ObjectReference (or subset thereof) should be called `fooRef`.
+* More generally, include the units and/or type in the field name if they could be ambiguous and they are not specified by the value or value type.

 ## Label, selector, and annotation conventions